matthewdennett/matthewdennett.github.io/_posts/2022-07-01-Python-HTTP-Server.md

 - Host Cisco router firmware to be downloaded to remote devices before a software upgrade.
 - Copying files from one server to another, where SCP or a remote file share wasn't available.
 - Sharing files from my local machine to colleagues without having to hop through a file share.
 - Copying files out from the WSL session on my local machine to another location.
-Maybe this is just being a tad lazy, I could definately just browse down to the WSL install location and copy the flies out that way too.
+Maybe this is just being a tad lazy, I could definitely just browse down to the WSL install location and copy the flies out that way too.

 #### Module Options